-20-year-old Trump supporter praised by the right for trying to keep President Trump’s Hollywood star clean

-In the months since he has taken office, President Donald Trump’s star on the Hollywood Walk of Fame has taken a beating.

-RELATED: Alec Baldwin reveals when he may call it quits as President Donald Trump on “SNL”
+Young Woman Praised For Trying to Keep President Trump’s Hollywood Star Clean

-The ceremonial star has been smashed, drawn on and covered in stickers that protested Trump’s policies.

-Earlier this week, a young Trump supporter decided to try and take care of the star, and won some Right Wing Internet points in the process.
+In the months after he had first taken office, President Donald Trump’s star on the Hollywood Walk of Fame had been victim to vandalism.
+Donald Trump’s Hollywood star had been smashed, drawn on, and covered in stickers that protested Trump’s policies.
+However, a young Trump supporter decided to try and take care of the star, gaining some well-known fans in the process.

-Makenna Greenwald of Wyoming posted a photo on Twitter this week of her attempt to clean up Trump’s damaged star.
+Makenna Greenwald of Wyoming posted a pic on social media via Twitter of her attempt to clean up President Donald Trump’s Hollywood walk of fame star.
 “Stopped to clean @realDonaldTrump Hollywood star.
 Nothing but respect for MY President,” Greenwald wrote on Twitter, along with the #RaisedRight hashtag.

-Greenwald’s actions caught the attention of many high profile conservatives, including Fox News’ Sean Hannity and Trump’s son Eric.
+Although widely criticized by other twitter users, Greenwald’s actions caught the attention and retweets of many high profile conservatives, including Fox News’ Sean Hannity and Trump’s son Eric.

 “Wow.
 Great American. @CNN @NBCNews @JoeNBC (who calls the @POTUS a schmuck, liar, goon etc.).
 Watch and learn what respect for the office is,” Hannity wrote.

-Note: Editor’s note: This article was originally published on July 2, 2017.